 The Flair Espresso Maker combines a portable frame with an elegant design to deliver the best overall portable espresso experience.
 This is a manual press, which means you provide all the power needed to turn hot water and ground coffee into the perfect shot of espresso.
 It comes with a detachable brewing head, so it’s easy to heat up and to clean.
 Most parts in this portable espresso maker are made from either stainless steel or aluminum, meaning it’s a great mix of lightweight and sturdy materials that should be long-lasting and easy to transport.

 It also includes a carrying case, which makes it easy to hit the road with this machine and not have to worry about accidental damage while in transit.
 The only real downside to this model is that it takes some time to learn.
 And it’s not the quickest model to use even once you understand it.
-If you’re willing to take the time to learn to use this model though, it’s easily the best on the market for portable espressos.
+If you’re willing to take the time to learn to use this model though, it’s easily the best portable espresso maker of 2020.

-The Wacaco Minipresso MPGR100 is the best model for anyone who needs a simple, easy-to-use portable espresso maker.
+The Wacaco Minipresso MPGR100 is the best travel espresso maker for anyone who needs a simple, easy-to-use companion.
 This model is ideal for a camping trip or any other situation where you might find yourself far from the nearest coffee shop.
 It’s one of the most compact and lightest portable espresso makers you’ll find on the market.
 You can add it to any trip without it adding too much weight or taking up an inconvenient amount of space.
 It’s also really easy to learn how to use this model.
 Add coffee grounds and hot water, pump a few times, and you’re done.
 Since it’s so easy to use, it’s also one of the quicker models on the market, getting you from start to finish in a very short amount of time.

 It’s also easy to clean up after use since it disassembles into multiple pieces, all of which are safe to clean.
 The only real gripe we have with this model is that it seems designed to drive you toward upgrades.
 It only produces one shot of espresso at a time, so if you want more, you’ll have to upgrade the water tank, which ultimately keeps this model out of first place.